The dark night approaches when little creatures dressed as their altar-egos knock on doors to beg for candy exclaiming,

 7/16/14 Update.
 Sadly Attacks with Love passed away in Feburary 2014 atan aproximate age of 16.RIP Buddy!

 As living beings we breath in and breath out every day no matter if the sunshines or not or if we even have dime to spend or not.
+Some days are good ones; other are not so great.

 Our hearts beat.